immers-space/immers-client/README.md

 community of immersers - by running the free software [Immers Server](https://github.com/immers-space/immers) alongside your WebXR project.
-As an immer, you would host the user accounts for your community of immersers, and they could use those accounts anywhere in the Immers Space metaverse, helping to spread awareness of your site.
+As an immer, you would host the user accounts for your community of immersers, and they could use those accounts anywhere that supports Immers Space, helping to spread awareness of your site.